 Home ownership is at the heart of the American dream.
 The biggest obstacle facing homebuyers is funding a down payment -now often at least 20% of a home’s purchase price.
 The good news is there are many down-payment options for first-time buyers.
 Check with banks in your area to see what special programs may be available to you.

 If you intend to buy a house within five years, a good way to save for a down payment may be through short-term investments, such as those available through a Discover Money Market Account or Certificate of Deposit (CD) to help pay for your first home.
-You can withdraw up to $10,000, without an IRS penalty, towards the purchase of your first home, although you’ll have to pay taxes on amounts withdrawn from a Traditional IRA.

 Your Child’s Education